mike-k-hart/mike-k-hart/README.md

 - Revenue Operations at Epicor: built a dashboard and upselling framework analyzing whitespace across 8 strategic applications and 37 enterprise accounts
 - Strategy at Thomas Products: built a scalable Excel model with AI-assisted analysis to evaluate revenue flow and product margins for the CEO and board.
 The model was adopted portfolio-wide, scaling to two additional portfolio companies

+**U.S. Army:**
+- **Afghanistan** Built a tracking system for 300+ high-use medical devices and rebuilt the resupply process around it for 62 multinational units, cutting delivery times from 17 days to 3 across $20M+ of frontline equipment.
+- **South Korea** Led prioritization and distribution of 3,500+ medical items across 36,200 personnel in the first months of COVID-19, allocating scarce supply on incomplete information.
+Army Superior Unit Award.

 📫 [LinkedIn](https://www.linkedin.com/in/michaelkhart/)

 ---